Nehlin/fanshim-led-controller/README.md

 ## Useful things to know

-To turn off the led in the Pimoroni fan-shim service, run the `` with the `--noled` option
+To turn off the led in the Pimoroni fan-shim service, run the `sudo ./install-service.sh` with the `--noled` option